dw-io/.named/README.md

 USAGE
 =====

 once named is configured with the above call, you can go ahead and add 127.0.0.1 in as your primary and/or only DNS server through network preferences.
-Its worth testing to make sure its working.
+Its worth testing to make sure its working before you do that, though.
 Try this:

 ```
 host google.com 127.0.0.1
 ```

-If its working, you'll get something like this back:
+If its working, you'll get something like, but not exactly this back:

 ```
 Using domain server: